cmadusankahw/spring-boot-H2-JPA-REST-API/README.md

 # spring-boot-H2-JPA-REST-API

-This REST API based project is responsible for employee management at a Appreal Industrial Firm located in Kurunegala, Sri Lanka.
-Project is generated with Spring Boot Framework 2.3.5 and Java 1.8 with JPA support.
-Database was implemented with MySQL.
+This REST API based project is responsible for employee management at an Apparel Industrial Firm located in Kurunegala, Sri Lanka.
+The project is generated with Spring Boot Framework 2.3.5 and Java 1.8 with JPA support.
+The database was implemented with MySQL.

-The Project follows SOLID Design Principles, Design Patterns and Exeception Handeling with Unit Testing.
+The Project follows SOLID Design Principles, Design Patterns, and Exception Handling with Unit Testing.

 ### Requirements